 Anyone sending email.
 Gmail and Yahoo Mail have announced they are putting new protections in place to keep inboxes safer and less spammy, which means all email senders will need to adhere to specific requirements to get delivered to inboxes.
 These new rules will be enforced by Gmail and Yahoo Mail starting in Feb 2024 and apply to all senders everywhere, not just on the AWeber platform.

 Begin by accessing the DNS (Domain Name System) settings for your domain.
 This can usually be done through your domain registrar's control panel.
 This could be a provider like GoDaddy, NameCheap, IONOS, Cloudflare or many others.

 Once you're logged in, find your domain and click on DNS Settings.

 Create a new DNS Record:

-Click "Create new record", choose TXT for the record type, and enter the following value, replacing "yourdomain.com" with your own domain, of course.
-There are additional fields you can specify, but this is a simple example to get you started.
+Click "Create new record", choose TXT for the record type, and enter the following values.

-(Advanced) The "rua" field is where mailbox providers will send you reports, so make sure you use an email address where you'd like to receive those reports.
-There are also services available that will receive and analyze your DMARC reports for you.
-Here are a few popular ones, if you're interested:
+RUA - Reporting Address The "rua" field is where mailbox providers will send DMARC reports.
+These reports are difficult to read and you probably just want to use our default reporting address listed above.
+There are also services available that will receive and analyze your DMARC reports for you that will provide you with an RUA reporting address.
+Here are a few popular ones to consider.

-Setting up a DMARC record might seem difficult if it's new to you.
+Setting up a DMARC record might seem tricky if it's new to you.
 So, don't feel alone.
 You can reach out to AWeber for help and guidance - we're here for you.